lewei50/Solar-PV-Monitoring/HomeAssistant-InfluxDB-Grafana/README.md

-tutorial : Build a local solar PV plant monitoring system with Home Assistant and Garafana
+tutorial : Build a local solar PV plant monitoring system with Home Assistant and Grafana

 # 1. Introduction

-This tutorial introduces an open source project, that you can build your own solar PV plant monitoring system by using bi-directional WiFi energy meter and some open source platforms including Home Assistant, InfluxDB and Garafana.
+This tutorial introduces an open source project, that you can build your own solar PV plant monitoring system by using bi-directional WiFi energy meter and some open source platforms including Home Assistant, InfluxDB and Grafana.

 # 2. Project overview